Context

 Tools were regrouped into three stages that mirrored how users actually moved through a media planning decision: looking for market opportunities in existing data; determining the audience and focus of messaging; then setting the overall budget and allocating it across media channels.

-Within each stage, tools were laid out section by section down a single page, in the order users would naturally work through them.
-Putting related tools next to each other made the relationships between them self-evident, so users no longer had to reconstruct the logic of the platform in their heads.
+Within each stage, tools were grouped on a page, in the order users would naturally work through them.
+Putting related tools next to each other made the relationships between them self-evident, so users no longer had to reconstruct the logic of the platform.

 The Market Opportunities stage of the IA, showing tools laid out in the order users move through them.